sidharth91/warehouse-service/README.md

 - Have not used DB to store data all the data has been stored in memory
 - have not considered atomocity and consistency of the update API
+- defined only one Exception which can grow to more
+- Added logger to service methods which can be more
+- Not added logback.xml file to define the log format